taylordaug/phase-0/week-8/database-intro/my_solution.md

 #####How can you select information out of a SQL database?
 What are some general guidelines for that?#####
 The general query is: SELECT something FROM table_name; (don't forget one semicolon at the end of the query!).
 The things you select are generally column names, or attributes of a specific table and you specify what table you want that coming from.
-There are ways to specify exactly what information you want: you can use WHERE to specify values you want to return, or ORDER BY to order the data in ASC (ascending) or DESC (descending) order when displayed.
+If you want to select everything in the table, use the *.
+There are ways to specify exactly what information you want: you can use WHERE to specify values you want to return, or ORDER BY to order the data of a particular column in ASC (ascending) or DESC (descending) order when displayed.
+To join information between columns use the JOIN command and specify the correct primary key and foreign key to be joined between the two tables.
+Commands are always uppercase, but things like names of tables or attributes within tables are lowercase (or, how they appear in the actual table).

 ###My Outfit Picking Schema###
 ![Alt text](schema.png)